rcarrata/rcarrata.github.io/_posts/2019-08-22-ocp4_renew_automatically_certificates.md

 comments: true
 ---

-How generate certificates for our apps and sign them with a free and trusted Certificate Authority?
-And the most important, how I can automate this process for generate and renew this certificates?
+How can we generate certificates for our apps and sign them with a free and trusted Certificate Authority?
+And most importantly, how can we automate the process of generating and renewing these certificates?

 Let's start!

-First of all we will use for this purpose, [Let's Encrypt certificates](https://letsencrypt.org/) for this purpose.
-Let’s Encrypt is a automated, and open Certificate Authority and that can be used for sign our certificates without expend a dime (or euro in my case :D).
+First of all, we will use [Let’s Encrypt certificates](https://letsencrypt.org/) for this purpose.
+Let’s Encrypt is an automated and open Certificate Authority that can be used to sign our certificates without spending a dime (or euro in my case :D).

-But for sign the certificate with the let's encrypt CA some steps must be executed.
-That's were the magic of the [cert-manager](https://docs.cert-manager.io/en/latest/) operator can be very helpful.
+But to sign the certificate with the Let's Encrypt CA, some steps must be executed.
+That's where the magic of the [cert-manager](https://docs.cert-manager.io/en/latest/) operator can be very helpful.

 ## Installation of the cert-manager